MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-howto-v4-storage.md

 ### Implementation

 > [!NOTE]
 > Version 4.6 introduced a new Cosmos DB storage provider, the _Cosmos DB partitioned storage_ class, and the original _Cosmos DB storage_ class is deprecated.
 Containers created with _Cosmos DB storage_ can be used with _Cosmos DB partitioned storage_ with the addition of the `compatibilityMode` [flag](https://aka.ms/azure-dotnet-cosmosdb-partitionedstorage#L289).
-Also note that, unlike the legacy _Cosmos DB storage_, the _Cosmos DB partitioned storage_ does not automatically create a database within your Cosmos DB account, if one does not exist (a container within your database will still be created automatically).
+Also note that, unlike the legacy Cosmos DB storage, the Cosmos DB partitioned storage does not automatically create a database within your Cosmos DB account.
+When you create a new database, Cosmos DB creates a container within your database automatically.

 ### [C#](#tab/csharp)